devanshmody/Research_Methodology_COMP-5112/README.md

   ![classification](https://user-images.githubusercontent.com/13017779/127525847-6d2816a7-2e8b-4a3a-8385-e9c7a63bb870.png)
 * The 0,1,2,3,4,5 in classification report resembles to different emotions which can be decoded from below image.
   ![emotionsmapping](https://user-images.githubusercontent.com/13017779/127526209-2d8748ca-2d99-4f70-ae11-1da5371cce61.png)
-* below figure shows output of confusion matrix.
+* below figure shows output of confusion matrix.<br>
   ![confumatrix](https://user-images.githubusercontent.com/13017779/127526415-1aca3e8f-32f7-44ac-bf34-fea0fd412209.png)
 * below figure shows the training loss and accuracy curves despite the model giving and training accuracy of 100%, training and testing accuracy is near to
   75%-76% but compared to the research work my model gives highest accuracy compared to those of the authors who carried out research work previously in this